Schroeder's Book Haven

 • 4th Class: $3.50 first book, $0.50 each additional.

 • FOREIGN SHIPMENTS: We will gladly quote your shipping options.
+We use U.S. Mail, FedEx GlobalPost.

 Here is a link to the USPS International Rate Calculator.